Biography

 John Waite ("Missing You") records Andy and Chris’s song "Take Me Home".

-"You’re The Voice" wins APRA (Australian Grammy) for Single of the Year.
+"You’re The Voice" wins an APRA (Australian Grammy) for Highest Selling Single of the Year, and the Whispering Jack album wins two more.

 October ‘87 - Icehouse tour the US, supporting The Cars.
 "Crazy" reaches #14 on the Billboard chart, followed by "Electric Blue" which peaks at #7.
 Icehouse appear on the Tonight Show with Johnny Carson.
 Andy and Icehouse sax player Simon Lloyd guest on Lovelines radio show on KROQ in Los Angeles, giving advice to the lovelorn (they must be desperate!).
 Mr T (The "A-Team" TV show) is also on the show (of course!).
 He refers to Andy as the "Brother From Down Under"!